FREQUENTLY ASKED QUESTIONS (FAQs)

 These are some of the questions we receive on a day-to-day basis.
 This page is designed to help you; however, please do not hesitate to contact us should you have any questions that are not answered on this page.

 Jones Law is a litigation-oriented firm.
-Our practice encompasses a wide range of fields such criminal defense, domestic relations, business and/or contractual disputes, probate litigation, personal injury suits (including wrongful death and medical malpractice actions), and employment-related litigation.
+Our practice encompasses a wide range of fields such criminal defense, domestic relations, business and/or contractual disputes, probate litigation, and employment-related litigation.

 Our firm does not handle real estate closings; bankruptcies; Social Security claims; Workers’ Compensation claims; and/or immigration cases.